 - Increased focus – If the body is in shape, the mind is much better able to focus on tasks.
 And again, exercise is also a well known deterrent to Alzheimer’s disease and general dementia.

 - Less stress – Exercise allows the body to work off stress, which has the added benefit of getting rid of the stress hormones that can lead to heart problems.

 Finally, improvements in physical and psychological health can lead to some significant benefits in other areas of an older person’s life, especially by prolonging their ability to live independently.
 In turn, this greater independence helps to maintain physical and mental health.
-In short, the effects of exercise are more holistic than even some doctors realize, and remembering this can keep you motivated as you begin your exercise routine.
+In short, the effects of exercise for seniors are more holistic than even some doctors realize, and remembering this can keep you motivated as you begin your exercise routine.

 Before You Start